sungbinoh/NuFlatAna/README.md

 $ cd ..
 ```

-There should be an executable file "run_cohpiana" generated in the main directory.
+There should be an executable file `run_cohpiana` generated in the main directory.

 ## Run